pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 ## Known Issues

 <Accordion title="A repository can only be associated with one Front-End Site" id="repo-site" icon="info-sign">
-A repository can only be associated to one decoupled Front-End Site at a time.
-A user will receive an error message if they attempt to connect a repository to two or more sites.
+A repository can only be associated with one decoupled Front-End Site at a time.
+You will receive an error message if you attempt to connect a repository to two or more sites.
 </Accordion>

 <Accordion title="Builds are only available for Gatsby and Next.js " id="terms-decoupled" icon="info-sign">